-Identif TIVE 4.2 : Ty funding opportunities for residential infrastruc ation of existing housing cture and the TIMELINE: STRATEGIES: 4.2.1 Advocate for housing development programs a nd use of financing too ols at the state and federal level 4.2.2 2.2 Encourage the use of MO DED-CDBG funds for public infrastructure development for evelopment for affordable/workforce housing 4.2.3 Utilize a variety of financing tools for the const ruction of housing (i.e. TIF/NID/CID/Community Housing Development Organizations (CHDO), Missouri Housing Development Corporation (MHDC) tax credits, etc.) 4.2.4 4.2.4 Leverage public/private partnerships for housing construction 4.2.5 4.2.5 Coordinate new residential development with the availability and capacity of critical infrastructure PERFORMANCE MEASURES: MRPC ACTION ITEMS: 6 :
+- 4.2.1 Advocate for housing development programs and use of financing tools at the state and federal level - 4.2.2 Encourage the use of MO DED-CDBG funds for public infrastructure development for affordable/workforce housing in rural areas - 4.2.3 Utilize a variety of financing tools for the construction of housing (i.e. TIF/NID/CID/Community Housing Development Organizations (CHDO), Missouri Housing Development Corporation (MHDC) tax credits, etc.) - 4.2.4 Promote and leverage public/private partnerships for housing construction - 4.2.5 Coordinate new residential development with the availability and capacity of critical infrastructure - 4.2.6 Re-establish a regional Community Development Housing Organization (CHDO)